Introduction

 A system design that treats legal jurisdiction, data residency, and operator accountability as first-class architectural dimensions rather than deployment-time exceptions.

 Cross-border cloud planning for China now requires jurisdiction-aware architecture by default.
-Earlier assumptions treated global SaaS as one coherent operating surface.
-The current record shows a segmented reality where service availability, feature parity, escalation pathways, and data handling behavior can diverge by billing region, control ownership, and legal exposure , , , , , .
+The old assumption (global SaaS as one coherent operating surface) is dead.
+The current record shows a segmented reality: service availability, feature parity, escalation pathways, and data handling behaviour can all diverge by billing region, control ownership, and legal exposure , , , , , .

 This study treats the provided links as a unified corpus.
-The method stays conservative.
-It separates documented facts from plausible inference and then maps the result to practical controls.
+The method stays conservative: documented facts first, plausible inference second, then practical controls.

 Evidence Base and Method